Blue Heelers are hard-working, intelligent, and loyal dogs. They are highly energetic and thrive on a healthy diet.

 Top 5 ingredients: Chicken, Menhaden Fish Meal, Chicken Meal, Peas, Tapioca

 This nutrient-rich recipe features all-natural ingredients, including chicken and menhaden fish meal.
 These animal protein sources supply essential amino acids, making them excellent for your adult Blue Heeler’s immune system.
 The healthy fats derived from chia seeds and fish oil provide omega fatty acids for healthy skin and coat.
-Finally, this delicious recipe is free of soy, corn, or wheat, or soy and is highly digestible.
+Finally, this delicious recipe is free of soy, corn, wheat, or soy and is highly digestible.

 2. Sportsman’s Pride Maintenance 21/12 Adult Dog Food